th7mo/th7mo.com/git.md

 To switch to branch `main`, simply `cd main`.

-### Add a Worktree with a new branch
+### Add a worktree with a new branch

-Make sure to be in the bare repository when managing Worktrees.
+Make sure to be in the bare repository when managing worktrees.

 ```sh
 git worktree add -b {new-branch-name} ../{worktree-name}
 ```

 - `{branch-name}` is the name of the new branch
-- `{worktree-name}` is the name of directory (Worktree)
+- `{worktree-name}` is the name of directory (worktree)

-### Add a Worktree based on a remote branch
+### Add a worktree based on a remote branch

 ```sh
 git worktree add {worktree-name} {remote-branch-name}
 ```

 > [!TIP]
-> When the Worktree commit log does not line up with the remote commit log for that specific branch, it is probably because `{remote-branch-name}` was not the correct remote branch name when executing the `git worktree add` command.
+> When the worktree commit log does not line up with the remote commit log for that specific branch, it is probably because `{remote-branch-name}` was not the correct remote branch name when executing the `git worktree add` command.

-### Remove a Worktree
+### Remove a worktree

-Remove Worktrees from the bare repository:
+Remove worktrees from the bare repository:

 ```sh
 cd {repository-name}.git/
 ```

-Remove a Worktree by executing the following command:
+Remove a worktree by executing the following command:

 ```sh
 git worktree remove {worktree-name}
 ```

-For a full reference to Worktrees see the official [Git Worktree documentation](https://git-scm.com/docs/git-worktree).
+For a full reference to worktrees see the official [Git worktree documentation](https://git-scm.com/docs/git-worktree).

 ## Multiple Git identities